Knight-service: Incidents of military tenure

 The primary obligation incumbent on every knight was service in the field, when called upon, for forty days a year, with specified armour and arms.
 There was, however, a standing dispute as to whether he could be called upon to perform this service outside the realm, nor was the question of his expenses free from difficulty.
-In addition to this primary duty he had, in numerous cases at least, to perform that of castle ward at his lords chief castle for a fixed number of days in the year.
+In addition to this primary duty, he had, in numerous cases at least, to perform that of castle ward at his lord's chief castle for a fixed number of days in the year.
 On certain baronies also was incumbent the duty of providing knights for the guard of royal castles, such as Windsor, Rockingham and Dover.

-Under the feudal system the tenant by knight-service had also the same pecuniary obligations to his lord as had his lord to the king.
+Under the feudal system, the tenant by knight-service had also the same pecuniary obligations to his lord as had his lord to the king.
 These consisted of: